charlieschwabacher/gestalt/README.md

 Gestalt
 =======

-Gestalt is a schema defined backend library for GraphQL.
-With Gestalt, you can use the GraphQL schema language and a small set of directives to define a GraphQL schema, database schema, and API server in only a few minutes.
+Gestalt is a library that lets you use the GraphQL schema language and a small set of directives to define a GraphQL schema, database schema, and API server in only a few minutes.

 GraphQL Schema Language
 -----------------------
-The GraphQL Schema Language is a shorthand to describe types in a GraphQL schema and a new addition to the GraphQL spec.
+The GraphQL Schema Language is a shorthand to describe types in a GraphQL schema and a recent addition to the GraphQL spec.
 The Schema Language doesn't cover resolution, but if you are willing to accept some reasonable defaults, Gestalt is able to define resolution for you with only a little extra information.

-Gestalt is designed to make it really easy for small teams of 1-10 developers to build APIs quickly.
+Gestalt is designed to make it really for small teams of 1-10 developers to build APIs quickly.
 Its also designed not to lock you in - you can build an API with Gestalt, make changes quickly, and then replace pieces of it one at a time as your app grows and your needs change.